sigasi/sigasi_insights/manual/tools.md

 ## Setting the preferred editor

-To open a Quartus Project in Sigasi Studio, you first have to configure Sigasi Studio as preferred editor in [/manual/opening#Altera Quartus II].
+While importing a Quartus Project in Sigasi Studio, you have the possibility to configure Sigasi Studio as preferred editor in [/manual/opening#Altera Quartus II].
+This offers the ability to open files in Sigasi Studio from within Quartus.

 ## Open a Quartus II Project in Sigasi Studio